tdkhanhvu/equine_numbers_value_canada_rmd/doc/hist_horse_pop.md

 Methods
 -------

-The R programming language and the following R packages were used to perform the analysis: knitr and tidyverse.
+The R programming language (R Core Team 2020) and the following R packages were used to perform the analysis: knitr (Xie 2020) and tidyverse (Wickham 2017).
 The code used to perform the analysis and create this report can be found here:
 <a href="https://github.com/ttimbers/equine_numbers_value_canada_rmd" class="uri">https://github.com/ttimbers/equine_numbers_value_canada_rmd</a>.

 Results